Information-Theoretic Analysis of Unsupervised Domain Adaptation: Upper Bounds for EP Generalization Error and Applications

 \section{Upper Bounds for EP Generalization Error and Applications}

 There are two limitations in the bounds on the PP generalization error developed so far and in the traditional analysis of UDA.
 First, such bounds are independent of $w$ and hence algorithm-independent.
-Second, although these bounds may inspire strategies to exploit the unlabelled target sample, e.g., aligning the source and target distributions in the representation space, they only provide very limited knowledge on the role that the unlabelled target sample.
-We now derive upper bounds for the EP generalization error, which better utilize the dependence of the algorithm output on the unlabelled target data.
+Second, although these bounds may inspire strategies to exploit the unlabelled target sample, e.g., aligning the source and target distributions in the representation space, they only provide very limited knowledge on the role that the unlabelled target sample plays.
+Inspired by the works of \cite{negrea2019information} and \cite{rodriguez2021random}, we derive upper bounds for the EP generalization error that take better advantage of the dependence of the algorithm's output on the unlabelled target data.
 Applications of these bounds in designing the learning algorithms are also presented.